tforbus/cookbook/README.md

 * 1/2lb ground beef

 Cook shells according to instructions.
 Meanwhile, cook ground beef and season to taste.
 Add Rotel and beans to beef.
 Combine shells and cheese, and beef mixture and eat.

+## Sauces

+### Simple tomato sauce
+* 28oz can whole San Marzano tomatoes
+* 5T butter
+* 1 onion *(cut in half)*
+* salt to taste

+Dump entire can of tomatoes, onion, and butter into a pot.
+Simmer for 45 minutes, smashing tomatoes occasionally.